NickMcConnell/Beleriand/docs/customize.rst

 You can set up keymaps in NarSil, which allow you to map a single keypress to a series of keypresses.
 For example you might map the key F1 to "Ea" (the keypresses to eat the first eat the first item available).
 This can speed up access to commonly-used features.
 To bypass a keymap that's been assigned to a key, press ``\`` before pressing the key.

-To set up keymaps, go to the options menu (``=``) and select "Edit keymaps" (``e``).
+To set up keymaps, go to the options menu (``O`` or ``=``) and select "Edit keymaps" (``e``).
 There, you can check if a key triggers a keymap:  select "Query a keymap" (``c``) and then press the key to check.
 You can also remove an existing keymap:  select "Remove a keymap" (``e``) and then press the key that triggers the keymap to be removed.
 To add a new keymap (or overwrite an existing one), select "Create a keymap" (``d``), it will then prompt you for the key that triggers the keymap.
 After pressing the trigger key, you'll be prompted for the keymap's action, the series of keypresses that'll be generated when the trigger key is pressed.
 If you make a mistake while entering the keypresses for the action, press ``Control-u`` to erase the keypresses already entered for the action.
 Once you've finished entering the keypresses for the action, press ``=`` to end the sequence; you'll then be prompted for whether to keep the newly entered keymap.

 Within the action for a keymap, it is frequently useful to temporarily suppress -more- prompts since they can swallow keypresses from the keymap.
 To disable those prompts from within the action, include ``(``.
 To reenable the prompts, include ``)``.
 So, a typical action where -more- prompts could happen would look like this: ``(`` your keypresses here ``)``.